Ossi90/Kids_Calculator/README.md

 # Kids_Calculator
-Talking calculator for kids (Still in process)
+Talking JavaFX calculator (still in process) made by me and my two children.
+The Calculator uses sound clips from my two girls to read out any action made